xan105/node-nodeRT/README.md

 ### ABI

-NodeRT package are not using [n-api](https://nodejs.org/api/n-api.html#node-api) they must be compiled for every ABI.<br />
+NodeRT packages are not using [n-api](https://nodejs.org/api/n-api.html#node-api) they must be compiled for every ABI.<br />
-Unless exception, expect prebuilds for current and previous Node.js LTS releases (x64).<br />
+Unless exception, expect prebuilds for current and previous Node.js LTS releases (x64 / ARM64).<br />
 ⚠️ Due to the fast Electron release cycle, do not expect this package to always keep up with the latest.

 List of provided ABI can be found [here](https://github.com/xan105/node-nodeRT/blob/main/integrity.json) (GitHub) or in the corresponding GitHub release.

+ℹ️ You may want to check previous versions of this package if you are still using an older version of Node or Electron.
+Older versions are dropped over time due to usage of new features and the like.

 ### Electron